inna-panochyshyna/home-money/README.md

 ## Build

 Run `npm run build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
-Run `npm run build-prod` flag for a production build.
+Run `npm run build-prod` for a production build.

 ## Further help